mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Check if a client is connected to a given slot:

         const Address & Server::GetClientAddress( int clientIndex ) const
         {
             assert( clientIndex >= 0 );
             assert( clientIndex < m_maxClients );
             return m_clientAddress[clientIndex];
         }

 and retrieve a client’s IP address and port by client index:

         const Address & Server::GetClientAddress( int clientIndex ) const
         {
             assert( clientIndex >= 0 );
             assert( clientIndex < m_maxClients );
             return m_clientAddress[clientIndex];
         }

-Using these queries we implement the following logic when a _connection request_ packet is received on the server:
+Using these queries we can implement the following logic when a <u>_connection request_</u> packet is received on the server:

-* If the server is full, reply with a _connection denied: server full_ response.
+* If the server is full, reply with <u>_connection denied: server is full_</u>.

-* If sender of the connection request is received that corresponds to the address of a client that is already connected, reply with _connection accepted_ because our previous response may have been dropped.
-If we don't resend this response, the client will never know they were accepted and will gets stuck in the **connecting** state until timing out.
+* If the sender corresponds to the address of a client that is already connected, reply with <u>_connection accepted_</u>.
+This is necessary because the first response may not have gotten through.
+If we don't resend this response, the client gets stuck in the **connecting** state until it times out.

-* Otherwise, this is new connection request from a new client and we have a slot free.
-Assign the client address that sent the connection request to the free slot and respond with _connection accepted_.
+* Otherwise, this connection request is from a new client and we have a slot free.
+Assign the client to the free slot and respond with <u>_connection accepted_</u>.

-The connection accepted packet tells the client which client index it was assigned, which the client uses so it knows which player it is in the game:
+The connection accepted packet tells the client which client index it was assigned, which the client uses to know which player it is in the game:

 <img src="/img/network-protocol/connection-accepted-packet.png" width="100%"/>

-Once the server sends the first connection accepted packet from it's point of view it considers that client fully connected.
-As the server ticks forward, it watches each connected client slot, and if no packets have been received from that client slot for 5 seconds, the slot times out and is reset, ready for another client to connect to it.
+Once the server sends the first connection accepted packet, from its point of view that client is fully connected.
+As the server ticks forward, it watches connected client slots, and if no packets have been received from that client for 5 seconds, the slot times out and is reset, ready for another client to connect.

-Back on the client, the client in the **connecting** state listens for _connection denied_ and _connection accepted_ packets from the server.
+Back on the client, while in the **connecting** state the client listens for <u>_connection denied_</u> and <u>_connection accepted_</u> packets from the server.
 Any other packets are ignored.
-If the client receives a _connection accepted_ packet, it transitions to **connected**.
-If it receives _connection denied_, or after 5 second hasn't received any suitable response for the server, it transitions to *disconnected*.
+If the client receives a <u>_connection accepted_</u> packet, it transitions to **connected**.
+If it receives <u>_connection denied_</u>, or after 5 second hasn't received any response from the server, it transitions to **disconnected**.

 Once the client hits **connected** it starts sending connection payload packets to the server.
 If no packets are received from the server in 5 seconds, the client times out and transitions to **disconnected**.